-Serious dressers can be a vain lot, so this might be hard to accept, but upon arriving for your appointment at Mr. Manolo’s elegant bespoke atelier on the Upper East Side of Manhattan, accept it you will.
+Serious dressers can be a vain lot, so this might be hard to accept, but upon arriving for your appointment at Manolo Costa’s elegant bespoke atelier on the Upper East Side of Manhattan, accept it you will.
 This might actually be something of a handicap for the 36 year old Peruvian transplant.
 The polish of his presentation — trim, tanned, toothy, and exceedingly well turned out – might arouse initial reservation among potential clients who prefer their sartorial consiglieri a bit older, a bit homelier, perhaps slightly hunched or paunched – the better to improve upon their own imperfect physiques.

 By his own admission, Manolo is not an artisan.
 He is, I think, what used to be known as an aesthete.
 It’s perhaps an even more pompous label, but one I myself much prefer to either the timid “well-dressed man,” or the dreaded “dandy” because it transcends simple affinity for clothing, or at least elevates it beyond the ego of the wearer.
 Costa may give the initial impression of simply being a suave salesman (he did, after all, did get his start 12 years ago behind the tie counter at Paul Stuart before moving on to become the brand ambassador for their Phineas Cole line), but upon speaking with him you realize that he isn’t selling menswear so much as an educated, integrated, and precisely articulated vision of What Men Should Wear.